idanHur/ConnectFour/Server/README.md

 If you prefer to develop and run the application with Visual Studio, follow these steps:

-1. Open the solution file (ConnectFour.sln) in Visual Studio.
+1. Open the solution file (Server.sln) in Visual Studio.

 2. Set the startup project to the Server project.